visual artist & conservator

 Bio

-Beth McCubbin presently moves back and forth from her studio in Low, QC to an apartment in Ottawa, ON.
+Beth McCubbin moves between her studio in Low, QC to an apartment in Ottawa, ON.
 She has been working in the arts for 25 years; as a visual artist, an objects conservator, an instructor of mixed media, a programmer in artist-run centres, a curator in art galleries, a front-of-house, stage manager and set designer in theatre, and as a graphic designer.

 Artist Statement